electron/electron/docs/development/build-instructions-linux.md

 ## Prerequisites

 * [Node.js](http://nodejs.org)
+* Clang 3.4 or later
-* clang, development headers of GTK+ and libnotify
+* Development headers of GTK+ and libnotify

 On Ubuntu you could install the libraries via: